cliffc2/jormungandr-setup/README.md

       * if yes - goto [cardano-wallet (itn)](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry/wiki/How-to-migrate-a-Byron-wallet-using-the-command-line)
         * create a 15 word password
         * create a secret key from 15 word
-      * if no - just create it from a script
+      * if no - you can create an account from a script
         * download script
         * change permission
         * run script